Northglenn Arts Staff

 When they aren’t working, Violet is most likely reading graphic novels, painting, stocking up on Halloween decorations, or snow carving with their family (the Mitchells have competed internationally representing the United States in Snow Sculpting competitions at the Carnaval de Québec in Canada!)

-Zahra Murad (she/her) is a Patron Services Specialist at the Parsons Theatre.
-She has extensive experience in public, corporate and private facing client services.
+She has many years experience in public, corporate and private facing client services and events.

-Kyle VanDewart (he/him) is a Patron Services Specialist for the Northglenn Arts Parsons Theatre.
-Having spent over two decades in the restaurant and service industries,
+Having spent over two decades in the restaurant and hospitality industry,

-Kyle has begun what hopefully will be a long-lasting career with Northglenn Arts.
-In addition to his customer service experience, Kyle brings a wide variety of skills to the team, developed through years of art, woodworking, creative design work, and problem solving.
-He has been a business owner and entrepreneur for almost twenty years; initially designing and building custom electric guitars, and most recently transitioning into pouring resin dice used for tabletop role-playing games.
+Kyle pivoted into a new career with Northglenn Arts.
+In addition to his guest focused service experience, Kyle brings a wide variety of proven skills to the team, developed through years of perfecting in art, woodworking, creative design work, and creative solution based problem solving.
+Kyle is a business owner and entrepreneur going on twenty years; initially designing and building custom electric guitars, and most recently transitioning into pouring resin dice used for tabletop role-playing games.

-In his spare time, Kyle enjoys being a stay-at-home dad to two teenage daughters, running D&D games with his friends, and finding new ways to be artistic.
+In his spare time, Kyle enjoys being an active stay-at-home dad to two teenage daughters, new adventures with his wife, running D&D games with his friends, and finding new ways to be artistic.

-Dan Mori (he/him) is the Theatrical Technical Director at Northglenn Arts and the Parsons Theatre.
-He is the technical director and resident designer for all the Northglenn Arts theatre programs.
+Dan is the Technical Director and resident designer for all the Northglenn Arts theatre programs.

 Dan is a multi-disciplinary designer, director, and teaching artist, with concentrations in puppetry and early childhood education.
 He is a recent transplant from Washington, DC, where notable previous collaborations have included the Smithsonian Discovery Theater, Flying V Theatre, Library of Congress-Music Division, Capital Fringe Festival, Hillwood Estate, Museum, & Gardens, Adventure Theatre-MTC, Arts on the Horizon, Studio Theatre, Happenstance Theatre, Faction of Fools, and many more.